tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 "encrypted_client_hello" extension.
 - Active attackers can distinguish between a connection that negotiates ECH and one which uses a GREASE "encrypted_client_hello" extension.

-As a result, ECH is not suitable for bypassing active adversaries such as censors.

 See {{do-not-stick-out}} for more discussion about the "do not stick out" criteria from {{?RFC8744}}.